NineOfGaming/AdvancedConsole/README.md

 # AdvancedConsole

-**Advanced Console** is a C# library that enhances the standard `Console.Write` and `Console.WriteLine` methods with performance optimizations and powerful text formatting features and a plugin based inline command system.
+**Advanced Console** is a C# library that enhances the standard `Console.Write` and `Console.WriteLine` methods with performance optimizations, advanced text formatting, and a plugin-based inline command system.

 ## Overview